gumberss/Schedulinator/README.md

 This project serves as a proof of concept, where making a request and publishing an event on the message queue are conceptually similar from a business logic perspective.
 Many of the challenges previously discussed can also occur with messages, but idempotency can effectively address these issues.
 Currently, our focus is on sending requests."

+### Limitation

+Every system has the potential to become an infinite game, and this complexity becomes more pronounced when addressing the challenges of distributed systems, as discussed earlier.
+This project serves as a proof of concept to demonstrate the effective scheduling of a significant volume of recurring tasks, with scalability being the primary goal.
+While additional features could enhance the system's functionality, they are considered beyond the POC's scope.
+Below, we will briefly mention some of these potential features for reference.

+#### Execution Count

+Depending on your project's business rules, you may need to keep track of the number of times a scheduled task has been successfully executed.
+While this may seem like a straightforward task, it can introduce complexities.
+Several challenges can emerge during this process, making it difficult to ensure an accurate count of task executions.

+One relatively simple solution for tracking the number of successful task executions is to increment a database record for each task or create a compound unique index in the database based on the task ID and the expected execution time.
+These approaches provide a count of how many times 'at least' a task has been executed successfully.

+#### Scheduling Events in a Message Queue

+This project serves as a proof of concept, where making a request and publishing an event on the message queue are conceptually equivalent in terms of the service's business logic.
+Many of the issues mentioned earlier can also arise when dealing with messages, and idempotency mechanisms can help mitigate them.
+For the time being, we will limit our discussion to sending requests.